2016 Brussels stabbing attacks: Suspect

 The suspect, Hicham Diop (43), was at first identified only as Hicham D. by police and media.
 According to Belgian media, he was a 43-year-old Belgium Army veteran and former boxer who was discharged in 2009 and was previously known to police and to security services for his contacts with extremist Islamists.
 He was also believed to have links to jihadists who traveled to Syria.
 A married man with young children, Diop once stood for a seat in a regional parliament, but lost the election.
 His home was searched by Belgian police, which recovered no weapons.

 A spokesman for the federal prosecutor said there was "reason to believe that [the stabbing] is terror-related", but did not initially elaborate.
 Hicham D. was charged with attempted terrorism-related attempted murder and participating in a terrorist group.
 His 46-year-old brother, Aboubaker Diop, was also arrested and charged with participating in a terrorist group.

 In 2011, Aboubaker and Hicham were involved in an incident involving the official police vehicle of a security officer.

 Also in 2015, the brothers were arrested for fighting in an incident involving shots fired at a Kinepolis security guard.
 The defense asserted that the incident was a family quarrel relating to events that occurred years ago in Senegal.

 Hicham Diop stood for election on the list of an Islamist party.

 The brothers are part of a family that migrated to Belgium from Senegal.
 Hicham was a kickboxer.

 Legal proceedings

 Hicham Diop

 Hicham Diop has been charged with attempted murder in a terrorist context, deliberate intentional assault, violations of arms legislation and armed rebellion.
 According to Belgian police, Hicham made terrorism related statements as he was being interrogated.
 He was known to police for having been in contact with Islamic extremists.

 An additional set of charges was filed in June 2017 for threatening two officers with death as they transported him to the police station following his arrest for assault in October 2016.

 In September 2017, a federal prosecutor asked that Diop be sentenced to 15 years' prison.
+In April 2018, Diop was officially sentenced to 15 years for the attack.